top of page

 What expenses do we pay for and what things does the breeder pay for?

+While the dog is in your care and home, any illness or injury that happens is your financial responsibility, just as it would be if you had a non guardian pet.
 The guardian home pays for any normal care items for the dog.
-Food, dishes, leashes, beds, normal vaccinations or wormings, toys, etc. We pay for all expenses related to health testing for breeding purposes, all breeding expenses and litter expenses.
+Food, dishes, leashes, beds, normal vaccinations, toys, etc. We pay for all expenses related to health testing for breeding purposes, all breeding expenses and litter expenses.

 How many litters do you usually breed before retiring the dog?